bryanmylee/godot-multiplayer/server/README.md

 After the certificate is issued, update the NGINX configuraton to make sure the reconfiguration is correct.

-We expect the configuration to be similar to:
+For the game server, we expect the final configuration to be similar to:

 ```nginx
 server {